 405 E. Dollie St, Oxnard

 After 20 years of contracting with local partners for the delivery of the nationally recognized First 5 Ventura County NfLs, all operations and implementation of the initiative were brought in-house in July 2021.
-With F5VC’s established position within the ECE System, the Commission’s decision to directly implement the NfL was based on F5VCs ability to:
+With F5VC’s established position within the ECE System, running the NfLs directly gives us the ability to:

-The complex transition to in-house services maintained a human-centered design focus, including offering all existing NfL staff employed by community-based contractor the opportunity to continue employment with First 5, and ensuring that families would be able to access services at familiar sites.
+All existing NfL staff employed by community-based contractor were offered the opportunity to become First 5 employees, ensuring that families would be able to access services with familiar staff.

-PACT classes, an evidence-informed playgroup model, offer a dual generation approach that is carefully designed to allow parents and children ages 0-3 the opportunity to play and learn together with other parents, while teachers model positive parenting skills and strategies.
+PACT classes, an evidence-informed playgroup model, offer a dual generation approach that is carefully designed to allow parents and children ages 0-5 the opportunity to play and learn together with other parents, while teachers model positive parenting skills.

 Evidence shows that when we invest in the first three years, infants and toddlers become healthy children who are confident, empathetic, and ready for school and life — and our communities, workforce, and economy become stronger and more productive.

-In this unprecedented time of the COVID-19 pandemic, F5VC continued to adapt and innovate to ensure that families would still be able to access virtual PACT classes, screenings, care coordination and referrals for families with needs.
-Virtual drop-in services were offered to families via zoom PACT classes, parent education and support activities offered through Facebook live.
+Throughout the COVID-19 pandemic, F5VC continued to adapt and innovate to ensure that families would still be able to access virtual PACT classes, screenings, care coordination and referrals for families with needs.

-To ensure families had access to materials and resources covered in virtually PACT classes, NfL staff distributed activity kits to families every 3-4 weeks to provide the materials for their online learning, which was a critical engagement piece of the program.
+NfL staff distributed activity kits to families every 3-4 weeks to provide the materials for their online learning.

 “The classes have been helpful in introducing me to fun and engaging activities to do with my son that are developmentally appropriate.
 I have also enjoyed seeing him begin to get more comfortable in a social setting, even if it is on Zoom!”

 “My child is more engaged with reading and singing.
-She enjoys zoom school and looks forward to seeing her teachers and the other children.”
+She enjoys zoom school.”

 F5VC partnered with County Libraries to build librarians’ capacity to deliver PACT classes through training, technical assistance, and program implementation support.

-Parents and caregivers of children ages 0 to 3 participated in 12-week series that were held at three locations in the County: Housing Authority of the City of San Buenaventura Community Room, Oak View Library, and Ray D. Prueter Library.
+Parents and caregivers of children ages 0 to 3 participated in 12-week series that were held at three locations in the County: Housing Authority of the City of San Buenaventura Community Room, Oak View Library, and Ray D. Prueter Library in Port Hueneme.

-“I feel as though I have better tools in understanding what my child needs and anticipating the wants.
+“I feel as though I have better tools in understanding what my child needs and anticipating their wants.
 It’s also been helpful to hear other parents’ experiences too.”